wuyrush/registry-auth/README.md

 3. does no authentication and pass-through authorization.

 At the minimal level one can employ self-signed cert and the corresponding private key for token auth to function.
 Detailed how-to see `docker-compose.yml`

+(The token auth mechanism employed by Docker registry is based on [Json Web Token](https://jwt.io/introduction))